Research permissions and applications

 Marking and registration of instruments in the field

-All instrument needs to be marked when set up in the field.
+All instrument and installations needs to be marked when set up in the field.
 Aluminium plates are available for this purpose.
 Contact Kings Bay (laboratories@kingsbay.no) for help with making of the label.
 The label shall contain the following information:

 - Responsible institution